 This feature enables all USB ports/devices.
 The options are Disabled and Enabled.
-(If set to Enabled, EHCI Controller 1 and Controller 2 will appear.)

-EHCI Controller 1/EHCI Controller 2 (Available when All USB Devices is set to Enabled)
+EHCI Controller 1, EHCI Controller 2 (Available when All USB Devices is set to Enabled)

 Select Enabled to enable EHCI (Enhanced Host Controller Interface) Controller 1 or Controller 2.
 The options are Disabled and Enabled.